All Episodes

 I'd be walking along the golf course doing monologues to myself about the bad state of Hillary's economy.

-Be talking about Hillary sucking up the dictators and kissing, you know, sucking up to radical jihadists, not being able to say radical Islam.
+Be talking about Hillary sucking up to dictators and kissing, you know, sucking up to radical jihadists, not being able to say radical Islam.

-I'm just I'll be like screaming on the golf course.
+I'm just like screaming on the golf course.

-I'll be like Bill Murray instead of saying there goes the kid, your kid, oh the crowd goes wild, he hits the ball.
+I'll be like Bill Murray instead of saying, There goes the kid, the kid, oh, the crowd goes wild.

 I'll be walking along the thing saying, Will there Hillary did it again?